mariopaciosmartinez/mariopaciosmartinez/README.md

 ## Installation 🏗

-- 1️⃣ First, you can read this tiny profile to know a little bit about me
+- 1️⃣ You can read this tiny profile to know a little bit about me
-- 2️⃣ Second, if you think that give me a try is fine, contact any of the possible alternatives {mail, linkedin, discord}
+- 2️⃣ If you think that give me a try is fine, contact any of the possible alternatives {mail, linkedin}
-- 3️⃣ Third, if we agree, I'll do my best to let you know that you have not made a mistake by giving me a chance.
+- 3️⃣ If we agree, I'll do my best to let you know that you have not made a mistake by giving me a chance.

 ## This is a short presentation about me 😉